carlanj/Drone_RL/README.md

 - saving the “best model,”
 - and periodically running evaluation rollouts.

 During evaluation, the agent is flown deterministically and will trigger an autonomous landing routine when it reaches the goal region.
-After touchdown, the drone disarms and logs the episode result:contentReference[oaicite:8]{index=8}:contentReference[oaicite:9]{index=9}.
+After touchdown, the drone disarms and logs the episode result

 ### 3. Logging and Analytics
 Training and evaluation both log: